 In practice, however, the effectiveness of this remedy is highly questionable for a number of reasons.
 Firstly, an objection can only be submitted against the ordering of asylum detention (i.e. the decision of the IAO, ordering detention for 72 hours).
-Following the first 72 hours, asylum detention can only be upheld by the local district court (for a maximum period of 60 days).
+Following the first 72 hours, asylum detention can only be upheld by the local District Court for a maximum period of 60 days.
 Thus, the legal ground for detention will not be the IAO's decision, but that of the court.
-The Asylum Act uses a different term for these two: while the IAO's decision orders ("elrendel") detention, the court's decision prolongs ("meghosszabbít") it.
 This means that only the first type of decision (that of the IAO) can be "objected" against.
-Therefore the detainee can only file an objection in the first 3 days of detention.
-It is also confusing that the court has 8 days to decide on the objection, while the first automatic judicial review happens within 3 days.
+The objection can therefore still not be regarded as a stand-alone judicial remedy against the detention order, as following the 72-hour period asylum detention is subject to regular period review by the court, yet the period is too long (courts can prolong detention for a maximum of 60 days).
+Accordingly, the asylum seeker is left with no legal means to challenge the detention order at his or her own initiative (not only during the mandatory periodic judicial review).